 Audio engineering diploma from SAE Nashville

 Ran Kalimba Studio in Nashville, TN 2000-2006, produced records for independent projects.
 Produced 4 personal projects: The Tao of Time, CapeTown "Waka Waka", Two Traditions, and Ancient Hand.
-He has recorded with many people on records, demos, and personal projects.
+Records demo, album projects or singles.

 Selected List Bands Played/Recorded with Victor Wooten, Futureman, The Horse Flies, Chuck Davis African-American Dance Ensemble, Khalid Saleem, David DiGiuseppe, Billy Dean, Shane Theriot, Donna the Buffalo, Beth Nielsen Chapman, Theresa Andersson, Essra Mohawk, Craicdown, CapeTown.
 O. J Ekemode, Havana Select, The Dead Set, Ike Stubblefield, John Mooney, The North Carolina Rhythm Project, The Quadrivium Project.